jpmzx/jpmzx-real_estate_back/README.md

 ## App design strategy

-This app is meant to serve a set of REST APIs using a basic implementation of the Python's built-in http.server module and configurations files in order to declare routes, configurations, controllers and queries to the database(MySQL).
+This application is intended to serve a set of REST APIs using a basic implementation of Python's built-in http.server module and configuration files to declare paths, settings, drivers, and queries to the database (MySQL).

-Focusing on the specification of this test case (entire app), this app has been developed without using any python web framework such Django, Falcon, Flask, FastAPI, Tornado, etc. Instead, I opted for use the python's built-in http.server capabilities for the socket and TCP requests management and I focused on extending it to be able to manage 'application/json' requests.
-On the top, this project intents to serve as a minimal framework for build API REST endpoints managing http requests an returning valid http json responses.
+Focusing on the specification of this test case (full application), this application has been developed without using any Python web framework like Django, Falcon, Flask, FastAPI, Tornado, etc. Instead, I opted to use Python's built-in http.server capabilities for TCP and socket request handling and I concentrated on extending it to be able to handle 'application / json' requests.
+At the top, this project is intended to serve as a minimal framework for building API REST endpoints that handle http requests and return valid http json responses.

-The interaction between the logic layer(Controllers) and the data layer(Database) was built using pure SQL queries with help from standard Mysql connector for Python.
+The interaction between the logical layer (Drivers) and the data layer (Database) was created using pure SQL queries with the help of the standard Mysql connector for Python.

 ## Table of contents
 - [Real estate app - Backend](#real-estate-app---backend)